The UK energy sector is the second most productive sector in the UK economy only just being outpaced by mining and quarrying.

 The UK power generation industry uses several different fuel sources ensuring a constant supply of power to homes and business and that there is not an over reliance on one single power type.
 These include:

-Most of the UK’s power is generated by burning fossil fuels, with natural gas and coal making up almost 60% of the overall electricity production.
+Most of the UK’s power is generated by burning fossil fuels, with natural gas and coal making up almost 55% of the overall electricity production.
+The volume of electricity generated by coal and gas-fired power stations is variable and to an extent driven by fuel prices.

 Renewable energy harnesses natural resources to make electricity, this would include solar, wind, wave, hydro and biomass.
-Historically renewable energy has contributed less than 10% of the UK’s power generation market but with EU targets in place this will increase to 20% of power contribution by 2020.
+Historically renewable energy has contributed less than 10% of the UK’s power generation market but with EU targets in place this will only continue to increase with the UK aiming to meet an EU target of 30% generation from renewable energy in 2021.

 Jointing Technologies is uniquely positioned to offer a broad range of materials for the construction of new and the ongoing maintenance of existing nuclear, coal, gas and oil fired power stations.
 These materials include: